nuegatte/sun_type_c/README.md

 ## Tools and Materials
 This section discusses tools and materials used and the reasoning behind it.

 ### Tools Involved
 - Soldering tools
   - For soldering components
 - QMK Toolbox, VIAL
   - For building and compiling firmware
   - [Proper VIAL setup video by Joe Scotto, this helps.
 A LOT.](https://www.youtube.com/watch?v=O8pdUPqPG3k)
-- C, JSON
+- C language, JSON
-  - For coding matrix layout and QMK firmware
+  - For configurating matrix layout and coding QMK firmware
 - Multimeter, Ruler, Cutting Knife, Wire Cutter, Tweezers
   - For measuring, cutting and arranging components